gadirlih/ls/README.md

 # ls
-# -AacdFfhilnrSRtu arguments implemented.
+# -AacdFfhilnrSRtu arguments were implemented.
-# -R partly works.
 # -lm flags needed in order to successfully compile.